cwyant314159/myst/README.md

 ## Changes

 The following section describes the various changes I have added to the st codebase.

-### Build Cst-scrollback-20210507-4536f46.diffhanges
+### Build Changes

 The config.mk file has had the `PREFIX` variable changed from `/usr/local/` to `~/.local/`.
 This allows the st tool to only be installed for my user.